arp242/zcache/README.md

-zcache is an in-memory key:value store/cache similar to memcached.
+zcache is an in-memory key:value store/cache with time-based evictions.

 It is suitable for applications running on a single machine.
 Its major advantage is that it's essentially a thread-safe `map[string]interface{}` with expiration times and doesn't need to serialize or transmit its contents over the network.

 Any object can be stored, for a given duration or forever, and the cache can be